fly-apps/safe-ecto-migrations/README.md

 ---

 ## Adding an index

 Creating an index will block both reads and writes.
-This scenario is used as an example in the How to inspect locks in a query section

 ### BAD ❌